AmbientRun/Ambient/docs/src/user/overview.md

 ![Server client architecture](server_client.png)

-The server's world is then automatically replicated to all clients' worlds.
-The clients can have then add aditional entities and/or components to their local world.
-Typically, you'll have game state on the server, and visual effects or other client-local state on the clients.
+The server's world is automatically replicated to all clients' worlds.
+The clients can add additional entities and/or components to their local world.
+Typically, you'll have game state on the server (for instance `{ unit: "orc", level: 10 }`), and visual effects or other client-local state on the clients (for instance, spawn fireworks when the orc levels up).

 The replication is one way though; any changes you make to your client world will _not_ be replicated to the server.
 To communicate from the client to the server you will typically use